bennett000/js-keyboard-tutor/README.md

 These are obviously a little more than nice to haves.
 These create a *lot* more complication than a simple rig a user can run in their home.

+## Contributing

+This is Free software, so fork away.
+Bug fixes are welcome.
+Feature contributions are welcome too, _but_ as of the time of this writing this is a work in process, so please beware.
+If people are interested in this project I would be happy to set up some sort of central project management for it, perhaps github already does that.

+We will attempt to observe semantic versioning MAJOR.MINOR.PATCH or BREAKING.FEATURE.PATCH if you want to think about it that way.

+### Style

+There is no formal style guide yet.
+However there are project settings for WebStorm, including a JSHint settings file.
+Specs are all written using a modern (done vs runs) Jasmine

+General Considerations:

+* single quotes for JavaScript strings
+* dash-style-word-separation for CSS, HTML attributes, and filenames
+* camelCase for JavaScript names
+* .has should return something, or false
+* Ideally one (1) parameter per function, *max with good reason* three (3)
+* Ideally one (1) expect per it block
+* Ideally one (1) line per it block, max five (5), with exceptions
+* Ideally five (5) statements or less per function - figuratively a function should "do one thing"
+* Expose namespaces/modules at the _bottom_ of the namespace/module so it's easy
+to find